Skip Main Links

 Student-Centered Culture

 Re-envisioning the library as a learning commons creates a collaborative learning environment able to host small and medium sized groups.
 While the learning commons is intended to be a loud and lively space, private project rooms are available for students and small groups that desire a quiet environment.
+The student union is a multi-use environment that serves as the social hub of campus.
+It is easily supervised both indoor and out through expansive glass walls.

 Mixed comfortable seating in common area with walls of windows surrounding room, white ceiling, blue and orange accents